 2. Is it necessary?
 I really can’t think of any reason to give a treatment if a treatment isn’t needed.
 I figure that if a medication, product, or service isn’t needed by your horse, why bother?
 If it doesn’t do anything, why should you pay for it?

 Now there’s no question that things get done to horses all the time that are both kind and not necessary for the horse’s health.
 Blanketing comes to mind.
 Daily brushing.
 Tail extensions.
-Deworming again and again without seeing if your horse actually has parasites (CLICK HERE to see the latest recommendations on internal parasite control).
+Deworming again and again without seeing if your horse actually has parasites (CLICK HERE to see recommendations on internal parasite control).
 Trimming a horse’s feet on a preset schedule, rather than as needed.
 Stuff that seems, on the surface, like excellent care, but isn’t really needed.
 It could be a long list.

 And, of course, there a lot of things that people do to horses that aren’t necessary for the horse, but make the people feel better – brushing might fit in there, and surely checkered leg bandages – and, mostly, I’m OK with those things.
 I mean, why have a horse if you don’t get to feel good, too?
 But things start to change if someone’s trying to sell you something.
 That’s where the “true” comes in.